Battle of Batumi: Battle

 The Bolsheviks wanted to avoid a confrontation with Turkey but were willing fight rather than to give up Batumi to Turks.
 The agreement with Mensheviks allowed them erect a political screen from behind which to attack the Turks indirectly.
 The supposedly autonomous revolutionary committee was organized from local communists in Batumi.

 The Bolsheviks approached Giorgi Mazniashvili, the general of Georgian Democratic Republic, to retake Batumi.
 In a conversation, Bolshevik leader Sergo Orjonikidze told Mazniashvili to side with Bolsheviks or face repression as the Menshevik general.
-Giorgi Mazniashvili agreed by replying: "I am neither Menshevik nor Bolshevik general, I am general of Georgia".
+Giorgi Mazniashvili agreed by replying: "I am neither Menshevik nor Bolshevik general, I am a general of Georgia".
 He organized a military force from the remnants of disorganized and disoriented Georgian army.
 Mazniashvili was supported by the Red Army division and the local communists.
 Russian troops were sent into the city, but they did not fight.

 On March 18–19, the Georgian units under the command of General Giorgi Mazniashvili fought against the Turkish soldiers commanded by Kazim Karabekir and managed to defeat them.
 On March 20, the Turks left Batumi.
-After defeating Turks, Mazniashvili surrendered it to Bolsheviks.
+After defeating Turks, Mazniashvili handed over the city to the newly established Bolshevik regime of Georgia.